maricic89/wirBackend/readme.md

 Now we need to find current root password
 # docker logs wir
-(Search log and find initial password for root user) After that we need to access mysql command line with root user
+(Search log and find initial password for root userEntity) After that we need to access mysql command line with root userEntity
 # docker exec -it wir mysql -uroot -p
 (wir- name of current container)
 Paste there you initial root password to access mysql command line